 The disciples worshipped Jesus after he stilled a stormy sea (Matthew 14:33) and when he ascended into heaven (Luke 24:52).

-A man born blind, healed by Christ at the Pool of Siloam, worshipped him (John 9:38)
+A man born blind, healed by Christ at the Pool of Siloam, reverenced him (John 9:38).

-- Twenty-four spiritual elders, who reside at the very throne of God, fell down to their knees when the Messiah (represented as a Lamb) came before them (Revelation 5:8, see also 7:10)
+Twenty-four spiritual elders, who reside at the very throne of God, fall down to their knees when Jesus (represented as a Lamb) comes before them (Revelation 5:8, see also 7:10).

 During his ministry, although Jesus did not invite or encourage people to worship him, He nevertheless did not rebuke them either when they did.
 Clearly, he is worthy of worship - but should it be equal to that the Father rightfully deserves?

-The Bible clearly states God the Father is greater than the Messiah (John 14:28, 1Corinthians 15:28), that Jesus received authority from him (Matthew 28:18) and could do nothing without him (John 5:19).
+The Bible clearly states God the Father is greater than Jesus (John 14:28, 1Corinthians 15:28) and that Christ received authority from him (Matthew 28:18) and could do nothing without him (John 5:19).